assawayut/LunarRoverSim/README.md

 There are currently two control modes; *Individual motors control* and *Differential drive control*.
 TO change the mode, go to `init_config.yaml` and change the number after `control_mode`

+## Logger

 ## TODO
 - Logger for the state of rover
-- Test on Windows OS
+- Test on Windows OS -> Works fine for Windows 10